-- 4.1.1 The Applicant will create 49.7 ha of new woodland planting through the management of a Compensatory Planting Scheme.
-The woodland to be replaced consisted of 0.88 ha native broadleaved woodland and 48.82 ha of mixed conifer woodland.
-This management process is based on liaising and securing agreements with landowners that are located within the same Local Authority area as the Proposed Development, or as agreed with respective stakeholders, for woodland planting of suitable bare land by the Applicant. - 4.1.2 The Applicant is in discussion with and will continue to undertake liaison with, - Landowners who are impacted by woodland removal as result of the Proposed Development and who wish to develop 'replacement' woodland on their land. - 'Not for Profit' Organisations e.g. Community Trusts, who own or have rights to areas of land and wish to plant woodland. - Landowners within the Local Authority area of the Proposed Development, who wish to plant woodland. - 4.1.3 Through liaison with these landowners, areas of bare land suitable for woodland planting will be identified and whereby they would enter into a Compensatory Planting Scheme agreement with the Applicant.
-Such agreements will be to establish, manage and maintain the Compensatory Planting Scheme(s) for 20 years beyond which time woodlands shall be sufficiently established to have protection from provisions of the Forestry and Land Management (Scotland) Act 2018 Part 4. - 4.1.4 The total area of bare land secured for woodland planting would as a minimum meet the total area of woodland removal for the construction and safe operation of the Proposed Development. - 4.1.5 Replacement woodland shall in most cases be of a similar type to that removed. - Replacing productive or Native woodland with similar (subject to compliance with UKFS design standards) - Alternative proposals may be offered where those proposals can deliver additional public benefit for example - Developing community woodlands. - Protecting/ expanding ancient woodland. - Delivering environmental benefit eg riparian planting for water quality or species habitat enhancement withing designated areas (Special Area of Conservation (SAC) / Site of Special Scientific Interest (SSSI) etc.). - 4.1.6 On agreement with the landowner formal woodland planting scheme designs will be produced and submitted to Scottish Forestry4 and the Planning Authority for consultation and approval. - 1.
-The Compensatory Planting shall comply with the requirements set out in the UK Forestry Standard and the guidelines to which it refers, or such other replacement standard agreed by the Planning Authority.
-All compensatory planting schemes proposals shall be subject to EIA screening by Scottish Forestry (or Full Environmental Assessment if screening determines this is required).
-A detailed compensatory planting & management plan to be submitted to Scottish Forestry and the Planning Authority shall include: - details of the location(s) of the area(s) to be planted; - the nature, design and specification of the proposed woodland(s) to be planted; - the phasing and associated timescales for implementing the Replanting Scheme;
+- 1.4.2 The Applicant is in discussion with and will continue to undertake liaison with: - Landowners who are impacted by woodland removal as result of the proposed Development and who wish to develop 'replacement' woodland on their land. - 'Not for Profit' Organisations e.g. Community Trusts, who own or have rights to areas of land and wish to plant woodland. - Landowners within the Local Authority area of the proposed Development, who wish to plant woodland. - 1.4.3 Through liaison with these landowners, areas of bare land suitable for woodland planting will be identified and whereby they would enter into a Compensatory Planting Scheme agreement with the Applicant.
+Such agreements will be to establish, manage and maintain the Compensatory Planting Scheme(s) for 20 years beyond which time woodlands shall be sufficiently established to have protection from provisions of the Forestry and Land Management (Scotland) Act 2018 Part 4. - 1.4.4 The total area of bare land secured for woodland planting would as a minimum meet the total area of woodland removal of the Proposed Development. - 1.4.5 Replacement woodland shall in most cases be of a similar type to that removed. - Replacing productive or Native woodland with similar (subject to compliance with UKFS design standards) - Alternative proposals may be offered where those proposals can deliver additional public benefit for example - developing community woodlands - Protecting/ expanding ancient woodland - Delivering environmental benefit e.g riparian planting for water quality or species habitat enhancement withing designated areas (SAC/SSSI etc) - 1.4.6 On agreement with the landowner formal woodland planting scheme designs will be produced and submitted to Scottish Forestry4 and the Planning Authority for consultation and approval. - (1) The Compensatory Planting shall comply with the requirements set out in the UK Forestry Standard and the guidelines to which it refers, or such other replacement standard agreed by the Planning Authority.
+All compensatory planting schemes proposals shall be subject to EA screening by Scottish Forestry (or Full Environmental Assessment if screening determines this is required).
+A detailed compensatory planting & management plan to be submitted to Scottish Forestry and the Planning Authority shall include: - a) details of the location(s) of the area(s) to be planted; - b) the nature, design and specification of the proposed woodland(s) to be planted; - c) the phasing and associated timescales for implementing the Replanting Scheme; - d) proposals for the maintenance of the Replanting Scheme, including annual checks, replacement planting, fencing, ground preparation and drainage; and